staeter/work-in-progress/dialogue.md

 7. **Accessible**: Ensure accessibility and ease of use to the largest amount of people possible by considering technical knowledge, economical status, cultural background, physical and mental disabilities, language, literacy and every other possibly hindering factor.
 8. **Attractive**: Bring local and online communities onboard by implementing win win mechanisms and focusing on their concrete needs.
 9. **Private**: Guarantee personal data sovereignty and communication confidentiality.
-10. **Resilient**: Maintain platform availability and usability even under state-level interdiction.
+10. **Resilient**: Maintain platform availability and usability even in places where it has been outlawed.
 11. **Safe**: Ensure users can communicate without fear of identification or retribution even in repressive environments.
 12. **Modular**: Support community-driven development by building every interface and algorithm as replaceable components.
-13. **Autonomous**: Organize platform architecture and governance in a way that can resist possible coercion from states or multinational corporations.
+13. **Autonomous**: Organize platform architecture and governance in a way that can resist and survive possible coercion from states or multinational corporations.
 14. **Sustainable**: Ensure the platform's social and technical foundations remain viable and relevant across generational timescales.
 15. **Empirical**: Rigorously justify, study and stress test every feature to ensure its functioning truly matches its intent.
 16. **Transparent**: Actively expose and explain all platform mechanisms, algorithmic systems, and community processes, enabling informed user participation and control.

-The principles 1-3 are more philosophical, 4-8 social, 9-12 technical and 13-16 methodological.
-Apart from these groupings, they are sorted in no particular order.
+The principles are sorted in no particular order.
 The numbers are only there for referencing sake.

 ## Rationale